Diabetes & Dental Problems

 A: While you may consume less sugary food than people without diabetes, you may be more susceptible to dry mouth, which results from decreased saliva secretions; saliva helps prevent tooth decay.
 Dental sealants are thin plastic coatings that protect the teeth from cavities.
 They are not necessary for all people with diabetes, but they may be indicated if you've been prone to cavities in the past.Our expert, Ronald Burakoff, M.D.M., M.P.H., Chairman, Dept. of Dental Medicine, Long Island Jewish Medical Center, New Hyde Park, NY

 Written by: Christopher D. Saudek, M.D.; Simeon Margolis, M.D., Ph.D.
-Updated by Remedy Health Media, Healthcommunities' sister publication Diabetes Focus Spring 2013 and Spring 2014
+Updated by Remedy Health Media, from our sister publication Diabetes Focus Spring 2013, Spring 2014, Fall 2014